smilg/rigol-data-collector/README.md

 To use this project, first clone the repository and enter the root directory of the cloned repo.

 This project was only tested with Python 3.11.
 It may work with other versions of Python 3, but YMMV.
-It uses numpy and PyVISA.
-If you have [Poetry](https://python-poetry.org/), run `poetry install` to get the required dependencies.
-If you don't have Poetry, you can run `pip install -r requirements.txt` in the root directory of the repo to install the dependencies.
+It depends on numpy, pandas, matplotlib, and PyVISA.
+You may need pyvisa-py as well.
+If you have [Poetry](https://python-poetry.org/), run `poetry install --only main` to get the required dependencies.
+If you don't have Poetry, you can run `pip install -r requirements.txt` to install the dependencies.

 ## using